 - Final Words

-Should You Spray Cupcake Liners?
+Are You Supposed to Spray Cupcake Liners?

 Plenty of people are under the impression that they don’t need to grease anything if they use a liner.
 Simply pour the cupcake batter into the liners, bake them, and enjoy.